Film and Media Studies

 FMS 261 Video Games and the Politics of Play (4 Credits)

-An estimated 63% of U.S. households have members who play video games regularly, and game sales routinely exceed film box office figures.
+An estimated 65% of Americans play video games regularly, and game sales routinely exceed film box office figures.
 As this medium grows in cultural power, it is increasingly important to think about how games make meaning.
 This course serves as an introduction to Game Studies, equipping students with the vocabulary to analyze video games, surveying the medium’s genres, and sampling this scholarly discipline’s most influential theoretical writing.
 The particular focus, though, is on the ideology operating beneath the surface of these popular entertainment objects and on the ways in which video games enter political discourse.
 Enrollment limited to 25. {A}

 FMS 262 Television Without Borders: TV Flows Across the World (4 Credits)